-After so many years of grime, wear and tear, your headlight lenses will become foggy and the quality of light shining through dims significantly.
+After so many years of grime, wear and tear, your headlight lenses will become foggy and the quality of light will dim significantly.
 This problem is easily fixed by bringing your vehicle to a professional or auto glass guru to restore your headlights to their original luster and brightness.

 But if you’re on a budget or you’re an avid do-it-yourselfer, you will need these top five tips to help you successfully clean your headlamp glass.